mogam-ai/CDS-BART/README.md

 <!-- Finetune datasets -->
 ## Finetune datasets:

+We used several datasets for finetuning the CDS-BART model.
+These datasets are crucial for training the model to understand and generate codon-optimized protein sequences.
+Each dataset is described below and can be accessed our huggingface repository [here](https://huggingface.co/mogam-ai).

 1. mRFP expression data set(Nieuwkoop et al. 2023) : profiles protein production levels for several gene variants in Escherichia coli(E. coli).
 It measures the expression of monomeric Red Fluorescent Protein (mRFP), providing insights into how different gene variants influence protein production levels in bacterial systems.
 2. Fungal expression data set (Grigoriev et al. 2014) : provides a valuable resource for studying gene expression and functional genomics in fungal species.